cschlote/acme-lw-d/README.md

 * Implement 7.4.1.
 Pre-authorization

 Nice to have:
-* Create a new SSL private/public key pair in program, if not existent and allowed by cmdline arg.
-  It avoids the use of the openssl command client (see above).
-Should create only supported keys.
 * Split code into a library package and an optional CLI client, which uses the library package.